Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 ### 2024-01-13 - pipes
 Spent an hour of consecutive frees making the pipes connect properly, making sure the host and player are on the same page.

+Spent 40 minutes trying to figure out how our code broke, added print statements to find where the piping messed up, changed a bit of the player.c so that the player know if they got the question right or wrong